eidophor/eidophor/README.md

 - Interested in almost everything except that i don't like.(Obviously!)

 ## Education
 - Undergraduate student at Sogang University.
+Business and Computer science double major.
 (Mar 2019 - )

 ## Awards
 - Winner of Dean's List for the 2020 fall Semester